Where Eagles Dare: A Guide to Burg Hohenwerfen, Austria: Most Iconic Alpine Fortress

 A Fortress of Majestic Architecture

-Hohenwerfen is what architects call a "spornburg".
-That's a castle built on a spur or projection of rock.
-This isn't just aesthetic.
-It's defensive genius.
-Attackers could only approach from one side.
-That side had multiple walls, towers and archers who really didn't want visitors.
+Hohenwerfen is what architects call a "spornburg" - a defensive fortress built on a rock spur.
+This positioning in the Salzburg Alps isn't just aesthetic; it's tactical genius.
+Attackers could only approach from one exposed side, which was heavily guarded by multiple walls, towers and archers who really didn't want visitors.

 |